Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 Alternate nostril breathing is a yoga breathing technique that goes by the Sanskrit name of Nadi Shodhana Pranayama.

-At first this may seem odd, but most people breathe through just one nostril at a time anyway, cycling between dominant nostrils.
-(17)
+At first, this may seem odd, but most people breathe through just one nostril at a time anyway, cycling between dominant nostrils.

 Research shows that consciously controlling the breath in this way reduces stress and anxiety by activating the parasympathetic nervous system.

-And, unlike typical breathing exercises, this will not make your panic worse.
+And, unlike typical breathing exercises, this one shouldn’t make your panic worse.

 Here’s how to perform alternate nostril breathing.